Ingredients

 Computing (local)

-• Hardware: For post-processing, writing code and other computationally lightweight tasks I use a MacBook Air with an external monitor, keyboard and curiously shaped ergonomic mouse.
-I have an iMac in the office which can also do some lightweight DFT.
+• Hardware: For post-processing, writing code and other computationally lightweight tasks I use a MacBook Air and iMac.

 • Back-ups and syncing: For backing up my workstation I use an external drive with Time Machine, for syncing between my laptop and workstation I use a combination of Dropbox£ and Github.